Isotretinoin: Possible permanent effects

 Isotretinoin is known to cause meibomian gland dysfunction which causes persistent keratoconjunctivitis sicca (dry eye).
 Problems with the meibomian and salivary glands are likely due to the non-selective apoptosis of the cells of the exocrine glands.
-Decreased night vision has been reported to persist in some people after discontinuation of isotretinoin therapy.
+Decreased night vision has been reported to persist in some people after discontinuation of isotretinoin therapy, although most cases of decreased night vision appear to resolve after discontinuing the medication.

 Sexual

-Isotretinoin is also associated with sexual side effects, namely erectile dysfunction and reduced libido.
+Isotretinoin is also associated with permanent sexual side effects, namely erectile dysfunction and reduced libido.
 In October 2017, the UK MHRA issued a Drug Safety Update to physicians in response to reports of these problems.
 This was in response to an EU review, published in August 2017, which states that a plausible physiological explanation of these side effects "may be a reduction in plasma testosterone".
-The review also stated that "the product information should be updated to include ‘sexual dysfunction including erectile dysfunction and decreased libido’ as an undesirable effect with an unknown frequency".
+The review also stated that "the product information should be updated to include 'sexual dysfunction including erectile dysfunction and decreased libido' as an undesirable effect with an unknown frequency".
 There have also been reports of spermatogenesis disorders, such as oligospermia.
 27 cases of sexual dysfunction report either negative dechallenge or positive dechallenge.

 Skin

-The most common side effects are mucocutaneous: dry lips, skin and nose.
+The most common side effects are mucocutaneous: dry lips, skin, and nose.
 Other common mucocutaneous side effects are inflammation and chapping of the lips (cheilitis), redness of the skin (erythema), rashes, peeling, eczema (dermatitis), itching (pruritus) and nose bleeds (epistaxis).
 Absence of dryness of the lips is considered an indication of non-compliance with treatment (not taking the drug as advised), as it occurs in almost all people who take it.

-Regular use of lip balm and moisturizer is recommended throughout a course of treatment to reduce these problems.
+Regular use of lip balm and moisturizer is recommended throughout treatment to reduce these problems.
 The dose may need to be decreased to reduce the severity of these side effects.
 The skin becomes more fragile—especially to frictional forces—and may not heal as quickly as normal.
 Wound healing is delayed.
-For this reason, elective surgery, waxing of hair, tattooing, tattoo removal, piercings, dermabrasion, exfoliation, etc., are not recommended.
+For this reason, elective surgery, waxing of hair, tattooing, tattoo removal, piercings, dermabrasion, exfoliation, etc., are not recommended during treatment.
 Treatment of acne scars is generally deferred until 12 months after completion of a course of isotretinoin.